Almond Cherry Cookies

 Soft, Delicious Almond Cookies Glazed in Cherry Frosting with a Surprise Cherry in the Middle!
 These Almond Cherry Cookies are a delicious cookie for Christmas, Valentine’s Day or just because.

-Not only that but they are topped off with a sweet cherry glaze as the finishing touch.
+Not only that but they are topped off with a sweet cherry glaze as the most delicious finishing touch.
 Trust me, once you try them you’ll be swooning from now until Christmas.
-I promise these festive treats are not to be passed up!
+Cherries and almonds are a classic combo— the flavors are perfect!

 Oh, and the color – could it be any more perfect?
 The red and white makes these the best cookie recipe for all of your cookie platters and dessert trays.
 Or, package them in fun boxes for gifts!
 Everyone will love getting a batch of these festive cookies for the holidays.